ShadowVCode/Project-V-Watchtower/README.md

 It combines live information panels, operational maps, local research tools, case management, configurable workspaces, restricted web handoffs, alerting, and source-aware AI analysis in one desktop interface.

+## Upstream foundation

+Project V Watchtower is an independently maintained and substantially modified downstream project based on World Monitor.

+Project V Watchtower is not an official World Monitor release and is not endorsed or maintained by the upstream World Monitor developers.

 ## Download

 Use the **Releases** page rather than downloading binaries from the repository itself.